AlishaKK/Cloud-Computing-and-IT-Infrastructure-Management/linux/readme.md

 ### What is an Operating System (OS)?

-**Operating System (OS) Defined:** The core software that manages a computer's hardware and provides a platform for applications to run, making the device usable for users.
+**Operating System (OS) :** The core software that manages a computer's hardware and provides a platform for applications to run, making the device usable for users.

 **Why We Use an OS:**